United States in World War I: Women in the military

 The first American women enlisted into the regular armed forces were 13,000 women admitted into active duty in the U.S. Navy during the war.
 They served stateside in jobs and received the same benefits and responsibilities as men, including identical pay (US$28.75 per month), and were treated as veterans after the war.

 The U.S. Marine Corps enlisted 305 female Marine Reservists (F) to "free men to fight" by filling positions such as clerks and telephone operators on the home front.

-In 1918 during the war, twin sisters Genevieve and Lucille Baker transferred from the Naval Coastal Defense Reserve and became the first uniformed women to serve in the U.S. Coast Guard.
-Before the war ended, several more women joined them, all of them serving in the Coast Guard at Coast Guard Headquarters.
+During World War I, Myrtle Hazard enlisted in the Coast Guard, served as a telegraph operator, and was discharged as an Electrician 1st Class.
+She was the only woman to serve in the Coast Guard during the war and she is the namesake of USCGC Myrtle Hazard.
+Wartime newspapers erroneously reported that twin sisters Genevieve and Lucille Baker were the first women to serve in the Coast Guard.
+While they tried to enlist, they were not accepted.

 These women were demobilized when hostilities ceased, and aside from the Nurse Corps the uniformed military became once again exclusively male.
 In 1942, women were brought into the military again, largely following the British model.

 Impact of US forces on the war

 On the battlefields of France in spring 1918, the war-weary Allied armies enthusiastically greeted the fresh American troops.
 They arrived at the rate of 10,000 a day, at a time when the Germans were unable to replace their losses.
 The Americans won a victory at Cantigny, then again in defensive stands at Chateau-Thierry and Belleau Wood.
 The Americans helped the British Empire, French and Portuguese forces defeat and turn back the powerful final German offensive (Spring Offensive of March to July, 1918), and most importantly, the Americans played a role in the Allied final offensive (Hundred Days Offensive of August to November).
-However, many American commanders used the same flawed tactics which the British, French, Germans and others had abandoned early in the war, and so many American offensives were not particularly effective.
+However, many American commanders used the same flawed tactics which the British, French, Germans and others had abandoned early in the war, and therefore many American offensives were not particularly effective.
 Pershing continued to commit troops to these full-frontal attacks, resulting in high casualties without noticeable military success against experienced veteran German and Austrian-Hungarian units.
 Nevertheless, the infusion of new and fresh U.S. troops greatly strengthened the Allies' strategic position and boosted morale.
 The Allies achieved victory over the German Empire on November 11, 1918 after German morale had collapsed both at home and on the battlefield.